What is Jones’s fracture?

 - Sports-related injuries: Jumping, as in basketball or dancing, or fast twisting, as in soccer or football.

 - Also, Falls and slips: tripping on the stairs or catching oneself unexpectedly after slipping on a damp floor.

 A recent example of jones’s fracture is with Brazilian footballer “Neymar Jr” he had this fracture during a football game.
 He got this fracture while kicking the football, his ankle is in plantar flexion, and his forefoot is adducted.
-Other sports in which jones fracture can occur are basketball, cricket, running and jumping, etc.
+Other sports in which jones Fractures can occur are basketball, cricket, running and jumping, etc.